TheTechAngle/TheTechAngle.github.io/_posts/Storage.md

 ### 2) Working with Large Objects
 No upper limit.
-* Single object limit -  5TB
+* Single object size limit -  5TB
 * individual upload - 5GB
 * Multipart Upload (!!!
 I've used this) for objects larger than 100MB.
 THe object is broken into many parts and uploaded.
 If any part fails, it can be tried again without affecting the other parts.
 * CLI command to upload (aws s3 cp mylocalfile.txt s3://mybucketname/)